oshaea30/E-Like/README.md

+# E-Like App
+'''
-# E-Like App is an app made to be the tinder for peers.
+This is an app made to be the tinder for peers.
 It helps you to find friends with similiar hobbies and interests!
+'''
 Check out [FRONTEND LIVE DEMO](https://e-like-frontend.herokuapp.com/) here!!
 Check out [API LIVE DEMO](https://e-like-backend.herokuapp.com/) here!!
 ## Tech used